 What is the standard of accommodation on your Estonia tours?

 Our Estonia tours make use of good quality, centrally-located 4-star hotels.
 On the tour page for each of our Estonia trips, you can find some information about the hotels we typically use.
 Please bear in mind that we reserve the right to use different hotels of the same standard on your Estonia package if the need arises.

 When is the best time to visit Estonia?

 Estonia is a year-round destination with four distinct seasons.
 The short summer from June - August is when temperatures are at their warmest and is the region's peak season.
 Things get chilly in winter from November - February, but Christmas markets and snowfall can make it a beautiful time to visit.

 Yes.
-You will be fully escorted by a bi-lingual tour leader, and will enjoy the services of English-speaking tour guides for all included sightseeing.
+You will be fully escorted by a bi-lingual tour leader, and will enjoy the services of English-speaking tour guides for all included sightseeing with our Estonia trips.